Course Catalog

 5 units

 This third-year language course is designed for students who are comfortable speaking and writing German at the GERM 5 level or above.
 Using a variety of German texts, including print- and visual media, students practice advanced conversation and composition skills.
 Taught in German.
-Prerequisite(s): GERM 5.
+Prerequisite(s): GERM 5 or placement by assessment.
 (General Education Code(s): CC.)

 GERM 194